My time, my legacy

 Thursday 18th July

-8am Sudbury to Chelmsford Cathedral (16), via Braintree (Google Maps route, 27 miles)
+8am Sudbury to Chelmsford Cathedral (16), via Braintree (26 miles)

-Time Permitting, evening visit to Hylands Park.
+Visit to Hylands Park.

 Friday 19th July